 fill cropping method to generate and deliver an image that completely fills the requested 250x250 size while retaining the original aspect ratio.
 It uses face detection gravity to ensure that all the faces in the image are retained and centered when the image is cropped:

 You can deliver any image uploaded to Cloudinary in essentially any image format.
-There are 3 main ways to convert and deliver in another format:
+There are three main ways to convert and deliver in another format:

 - Specifying the image's public ID with the desired extension.